Nationals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Washington Nationals and Jeimer Candelario hit the field in the first game of a four-game series against Spencer Steer and the Cincinnati Reds, on Monday at Nationals Park.
+Spencer Steer and the Cincinnati Reds will play Jeimer Candelario and the Washington Nationals on Tuesday at Nationals Park, at 11:05 AM ET.

-The favored Reds have -125 moneyline odds against the underdog Nationals, who are listed at +105.
-The total for the matchup is set at 10 runs.
+The favored Reds have -120 moneyline odds against the underdog Nationals, who are listed at +100.
+A 9.5-run total has been listed in this game.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.